-School of Sport, Rehabilitation and Exercise Sciences

-The UK Data Archive

-- 3. There shall be Centres and Institutes in the University, established from time to time by the Senate and the Council, and listed annually in the University Calendar. - 4.
+- School of Health and Social Care - School of Life Sciences - School of Mathematics, Statistics and Actuarial Science - School of Philosophical, Historical, and Interdisciplinary Studies - School of Sport, Rehabilitation and Exercise Sciences - The UK Data Archive - 2.
+There shall be Centres and Institutes in the University, established from time to time by the Senate and the Council, and listed annually in the University Calendar. - 3.
 The membership of Faculties shall be as follows: